 7.1.1 Overview

 A sensing procedure allows a STA to perform WLAN sensing and obtain measurement results.
-A sensing session is an instance of a sensing procedure with associated operational parameters of that instance (Motion 8, 20/1849r4).
+A sensing session is an pairwise agreement between a sensing initiator and a sensing responder to participate in the WLAN sensing procedure.
+(Motion 8, 20/1849r4).

-A sensing session is composed of one or more of the following phases: setup phase, measurement phase, reporting phase, and termination phase (Motion 15, 20/1851r4).
+A sensing procedure is composed of one or more of the following: WLAN sensing procedure setup, WLAN sensing measurement instance , and WLAN sensing termination (Motion 15, 20/1851r4).

+The WLAN sensing procedure setup includes the WLAN sensing session setup and the WLAN sensing measurement setup as defined below (7.1.2, 7.1.3)

+The WLAN sensing measurement instance includes multiple phases as defined below (7.1.4)

+The sensing session and the measurement setup may be terminated as defined in 7.1.5 and 7.1.6 respectively.

-More than one sensing responder may participate in the measurement phase and reporting phase Motion 16, 20/0145r5
+More than one sensing responder may participate in the WLAN sensing measurement instance Motion 16, 20/0145r5

-(Motion 24, 21/0644r4).(Motion 24, 21/0644r4).

-A sensing session may be comprised of multiple burst instances (Motion 23, 21/0644r4).
+The Measurement Instance ID may be used to identify the sensing measurement instance that utilizes attributes of the same Measurement Setup ID (Motion 24, 21/0644r4).

+The Dialog Token field may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID (Motion 24, 21/0644r4).

-A sensing initiator is a STA that initiates a WLAN sensing session.
-A sensing responder is a STA that participates in a WLAN sensing session initiated by a sensing initiator.
-A sensing transmitter is a STA that transmits PPDUs used for sensing measurements in a sensing session.
-A sensing receiver is a STA that receives PPDUs sent by a sensing transmitter and performs sensing measurements in a sensing session e(Motion 9, 20/1849r4).
+A sensing initiator is a STA that initiates a WLAN sensing procedure.
+A sensing responder is a STA that participates in a WLAN sensing procedure initiated by a sensing initiator.
+A sensing transmitter is a STA that transmits PPDUs used for sensing measurements in a sensing procedure.
+A sensing receiver is a STA that receives PPDUs sent by a sensing transmitter and performs sensing measurements in a sensing procedure (Motion 9, 20/1849r4).

-A STA can assume multiple roles in one sensing session (Motion 9, 20/1849r4).
-In a sensing session, a sensing initiator might be a sensing transmitter, a sensing receiver, both or neither(Motion 10c, 21/0147r3).
+A STA can assume multiple roles in one sensing procedure (Motion 9, 20/1849r4).
+In a sensing procedure, a sensing initiator might be a sensing transmitter, a sensing receiver, both or neither(Motion 10c, 21/0147r3).

+In a sensing session a sensing responder may be a transmitter, receiver, or both.

 A sensing session is pairwise and is identified by MAC addresses and/or associated AID/UID (Motion 23, 21/0644r4).